Jack Woodward

 Jack Woodward KC (born 3 October 1951) is a Canadian lawyer.
 He specializes in Canadian Aboriginal law and is the author of Aboriginal Law in Canada, a leading publication on the subject.

 Woodward has represented numerous First Nations groups in landmark cases including Tsilhqot'in Nation v British Columbia, the first successful Aboriginal title claim in Canada.

 Woodward has practiced law since 1979, primarily in the areas of Aboriginal law and environmental law.
 He has represented more than a hundred First Nations groups and organizations in a wide variety of legal actions including the landmark case, Tsilhqot'in Nation v British Columbia, the first successful Aboriginal title claim in Canada.

 Woodward wrote the first draft of section 35 of the Constitution Act, 1982, which provides constitutional protection to the indigenous and treaty rights of indigenous peoples in Canada.
 Ian Waddell, in his book Take the Torch: A Political Memoir, states that Woodward drafted the clause in January 1981, during negotiations in Ottawa with Minister of Justice Jean Chrétien.
 This is also referred to in the book Box of Treasures or Empty Box?
 Twenty Years of Section 35 on page 18.

 Woodward established the legal firm Woodward and Company in Victoria, B.C.
 He was also an adjunct professor of law at the University of Victoria for nineteen years, where he was instrumental in creating the university's first course in Aboriginal law.

 In December 2011 Woodward was instated as a Queen's Counsel for the Canadian province of British Columbia.

+In 2015, the Law Society of British Columbia suspended Woodward for issuing cheques with insufficient funds.
+As a result, Woodward was suspended from practicing for one month.

 Publications

-Aboriginal Law

 Aboriginal Law is a comprehensive collection of all the laws in Canada relating specifically to Aboriginal people.
 International law, constitutional law, statute, common law and custom are all covered, with updates six times per year and frequent revisions to whole chapters and sections in this rapidly-evolving field.
 Native Law was reviewed by the Alberta Law Review Society which described the text as, "a valuable aid for legal researchers who wish to establish a background in the subject area as well as for practitioners who need to know what law applies to specific issues before them."

-Consolidated Aboriginal Law Statutes, Regulations and Treaties

-Under the editorial direction of Jack Woodward, this work continues to bring together a timely consolidation of the significant statutes, regulations, and treaties that have an impact on the area of native law.
-Additionally, this text contains helpful finding tools that simplify research, including a detailed master table of contents, a table of contents for each statute, and a comprehensive key word index.

-Bullen & Leake & Jacob's Canadian Precedents of Pleadings

-Bullen & Leake & Jacob’s Precedents of Pleadings is widely regarded as the essential guide to drafting statements of case.
-It offers the advocate a stock of authoritative, structured precedents of statements of case complete with guiding commentary across both mainstream and specialist areas of practice.
-Woodward wrote part 1 which covers critical underlying principles through discussion and application within some of the more challenging areas of Aboriginal Law.